thewca/wca-regulations/wca-guidelines-2013.md

 ## <article-8><competitions><competitions> Article 8: Competitions

-- 8a4+) [RECOMMENDATION] Changes to increase the maximum number of competitors in qualification round or first round, or to add a qualification round for newly registered competitors should be made at least one month before the competition (see [Regulation 9r3](regulations:regulation:9r3)).
+- 8a4+) [RECOMMENDATION] Changes to increase the maximum number of competitors in the first round  should be made at least one month before the competition (see [Regulation 9r3](regulations:regulation:9r3)).
 - 8a4++) [RECOMMENDATION] The competition should be announced at least one month before the beginning of the competition.
 - 8a5+) [SEPARATE][RECOMMENDATION] The competition should have at least 12 competitors.